-Objective: Develop and pilot the EOP adult education curriculum in Orange in order to prove that our international learnings can be equally effective in areas of need locally.
+Objective: Develop and pilot the EOP adult education curriculum in Orange in order to prove that our international learnings can be equally effective in local areas of need.

 Children ages 0-5 will achieve their developmental milestones

-Objective: All children ages 0-5 who come regularly will be offered a developmental screening (Ages and stages Questionnaire – ASQ-3).
-The ASQ-3 is used to screen a child’s development on five domains – communication, fine motor, gross motor, problem solving, and personal/social skills.
+Objective: All children ages 0-5 who come regularly will be offered a developmental screening (Ages and Stages Questionnaire – ASQ-3).
+The ASQ-3 is used to screen a child’s development in five domains – communication, fine motor, gross motor, problem solving, and personal/social skills.
 Screenings are conducted on a regular schedule based on the age of the child.

 Children will be ready to enter kindergarten.

 Objective: Offer caregivers and adults the online Bracken School Readiness Assessment (BSRA-3) to complete for their children.
 The assessment measures school readiness and provides a score.
 It also provides areas where the child may need further development.
 The Bracken is a well-established measure of school readiness.

 Children will be behaviorally well-adjusted.

 Objective: Offer caregivers with children scoring in the “delayed” or “to be monitored” range on the ASQ-3 an opportunity to complete the Child Behavioral Checklist (CBCL).
 The CBCL provides information on children’s internalizing and externalizing behavioral adjustment.

 Objective: An after-school program for school-age children in Orange.
 The program will include activities to enhance children’s academic achievement and psychosocial well-being.